The threenager stage: How to survive the threenager stage without pulling your hair out.

 5. They are mini manipulators.
 Mom said no, so I’ll just go ask dad.
 Dad said no, so I’ll go tell mom that dad said yes.
 Happens more than I’d like to admit.

-But it’s not always like this.
+I have to say, though, it’s not always like this.
 My girl still loves to cuddle and pretend to be my baby and hold mama’s hand when we’re out.
 She loves with her whole heart and feels with every fiber of her being.
 So even though these months of threenage-dom are hard sometimes, I welcome each new challenge, knowing that it’s a moment in time and before I know it she’ll be an actual teenager and I’ll be wishing she was my threenager again.